denouche/tesla-tokens-privacy-policy/policy.md

 Welcome to Tesla Tokens!

 Tesla Tokens is free of charge.
 In some cases we show ads within the app.
-The appearance of ads can be switched of using an in-app-purchase if applicable.
+The appearance of ads can be switched off using an in-app-purchase if applicable.

 In this Privacy Policy, we inform you about what personal data we collect and for which purposes your data is used.